-New legislation in the EU has banned all forms of routine antibiotic use for farm animals.
-They have also banned imports of meat, dairy, fish and eggs that have been produced using antibiotics to stimulate rapid growth in the animals.
+The legislation also bans imports of meat, dairy, fish and eggs that have been produced using antibiotics to stimulate rapid growth in the animals.

-Antibiotic resistance is increasing at a faster rate than previously realised and, as reported in The Lancet, in 2019 it was directly responsible for the deaths of more than one and a quarter million people worldwide and linked with the deaths of nearly five million people.
-The overuse of antibiotics in humans and farm animals is to blame for this crisis.
-Worldwide about two thirds of antibiotics are used in livestock.
+Antibiotic resistance caused by the overuse of these medicines in livestock and humans is increasing at a faster rate than previously realised.
+In 2019, as reported in The Lancet, antibiotic resistance it was directly responsible for the deaths of more than one and a quarter million people globally and linked with the deaths of nearly five million people.

-The new EU legislation was agreed in 2018, and since then the UK government has repeatedly said that it largely supported the new regulations and would introduce similar laws here.
-However, over three years later the government has still not published its own legislative proposals for ending excessive farm antibiotic use.
-This leaves the UK exposed and means that rules here are weaker.
-It remains legal in the UK to:
+Since 2018 when the new EU legislation was agreed, the UK Government has repeatedly said that it largely supported the regulations and would introduce similar laws here.
+However, over three years later the Government has still not published its own legislative proposals for ending excessive farm antibiotic use.

-Campaigners are calling for the UK government to honour its repeated commitments and the Alliance to Save Our Antibiotics has written to Secretary of State for Environment, Food and Rural Affairs George Eustice MP urging the government to act swiftly to improve the UK’s farm antibiotic laws in line with the EU.
+The Alliance to Save Our Antibiotics, of which Compassion is a founding member, has written to Secretary of State for Environment, Food and Rural Affairs, George Eustice MP, urging the Government to act swiftly to improve the UK’s farm antibiotic laws in line with the EU.

-Cóilín Nunan, Scientific Advisor at the Allence, said: “British farmers have voluntarily reduced their antibiotic use by 50% in recent years.
-But much larger cuts can still be achieved if the government introduces new laws ending preventative antibiotic group treatments and increasing minimum animal health and welfare standards.
-On the other hand, if the government pursues a trade policy which cuts tariffs on the importation of meat and dairy produced with extremely high antibiotic use, including the use of antibiotic growth promoters, then in order to compete British farmers could be compelled to reduce their own animal health and welfare standards and increase their use of antibiotics.”
+Cóilín Nunan, Scientific Advisor at the Alliance, said: “British farmers have voluntarily reduced their antibiotic use by 50% in recent years.
+But much larger cuts can still be achieved if the Government introduces new laws ending preventative antibiotic group treatments and increasing minimum animal health and welfare standards.”